How to access your student services

 Managing your money

-You can also visit our money management page which offers advice, money saving tips and an on-line money planner to help you budget.
+Visit our money management page which offers advice, money-saving tips, and an online money planner to help you budget.

-Where you wish to find a part-time job during your studies, please contact the Student Jobshop.
+If you wish to find a part-time job in Sheffield during your studies, a good first step would be to contact the Student Jobshop.

-If you require any further information or support, please contact our Financial Support team.
+If you require any further information or support about money or finances, contact our Student Fees and Funding Team.

 You can browse our range of over 300 clubs and societies on the page below.